plugboard-dev/plugboard/README.md

 Plugboard is an **event-driven modelling and orchestration framework** in Python for simulating complex processes with many interconnected components.

-You can use it to:

-- **Define models** in Python and **connect them together easily** so that data automatically moves between them;
-- Run your model on a laptop, then scale out on multiple processors, or go to a compute cluster in the cloud.
+You can use it to **define models** in Python and **connect them together easily** so that data automatically moves between them.
+After running your model on a laptop, you can then scale out on multiple processors, or go to a compute cluster in the cloud.

 Some examples of what you can build with Plugboard include: